 Posted in Recipes on 23.11.2018

-This Spiced Vegan Apple Cake is a rich, moist sponge brimming with soft apples and warming spices.
+This vegan apple cake is a rich, moist sponge brimming with soft apples and warming spices.
 Perfect as dessert or simply with an afternoon cuppa!

 I can’t remember how many cakes I’ve made in my time.
-Everything from a simple chocolate cake, to lavish wedding cakes.
+Everything from an easy chocolate fudge cake, to lavish wedding cakes.
 And while most were made for other people to enjoy I do absolutely love a slice of cake for myself.
 And now the evenings are darker, the nip is definitely in the air and the leaves are turning their glorious colours of autumn my heart wants a BIG piece of spiced vegan apple cake.

 Now if you’ll excuse me I’m off to have another slice 😉